 Doubts about traveling full time in an RV with your kids?
 I know the feeling… Before we left, I had a lot of worries.
 But I can tell you this: there are five extremely good reasons to take your kids and just go!

-Traveling full time in an RV or caravan: we are hooked
+Traveling full time in an RV: we are hooked

 When we thought of traveling Europe, we couldn’t imagine going from AirBnB to AirBnB.
 I got exhausted by the idea!
 With a very curious and active baby in tow, I didn’t want to make every apartment babyproof before settling in.
 Also, we would probably get annoyed with the unpacking thing very fast.
 So a room where we had our belongings in a fixed place, which we only needed to make babyproof once, sounded like a great idea.
 And it was!

 Don’t you like the campsite or the area?
 Tired of those noisy neighbors?
 Just pack your things and get going!
 We got very lucky with the campsites.
-We stayed on 25 different campings in six months and only one was terrible.
+We stayed on 25 different campings in six months, and only one was not so great.
 Of course, we left this one as soon as was possible!
 And when we truly enjoyed a campsite, for example, because we met very nice people, we just stayed longer.